If you’re all about clean eating (or even if you’re not), you might want to listen up.

-The American Diabetes Association lists kale as one of the top diabetes superfoods because of its low GI and large amount of nutrients.
+The American Diabetes Association lists kale as one of the top diabetes superfoods because of its low GI and a large amount of nutrients.
 Dr. Ramsey also highlights that kale has essential omega-3 fatty acids that can lower your risk of diabetes.
 Eat up!

 But how do I eat it?

 Kale can be intimidating.
 If you want to retain all of the health benefits of kale, it’s best to eat it raw.
-It takes a bit more work to eat than similar vegetables like spinach, and is a bit of an acquired taste.
+It takes a bit more work to eat than similar vegetables like spinach and is a bit of an acquired taste.